Our History

 How was SQSH founded?

-On September 20, 2019, we started operating a peer support helpline that provides free, confidential, and identity-affirming emotional support and resource referrals, by and for the St. Louis LGBTQIA+ community.
+On September 20, 2019, we started operating a peer support helpline that offers free, confidential, and identity-affirming emotional support and resource referrals, by and for the St. Louis LGBTQIA+ community.
 We received a call the first hour our Helpline opened.

 In 2021, we partnered with the St. Louis Civil Rights Enforcement Agency to advocate for LGBTQIA+ needs among local shelters using data from our housing-related calls.